hengjiew/MFIX-Exa/docs/source/inputs/InputsMultigrid.rst

 |                         |  Options are ij, semi_structured or structured                        |             |              |
 +-------------------------+-----------------------------------------------------------------------+-------------+--------------+

+NOTE: If the :cpp:`nodal_proj` and :cpp:`mac_proj` :cpp:`hypre_namespace`'s are set, they must be distinct unless set to :cpp:`hypre`, in which case the default behavior is recovered in which case hypre settings apply to all solvers.

 These control the diffusion solver and must be preceded by "diffusion":

 +-------------------------+-----------------------------------------------------------------------+-------------+--------------+